TheKikGen/USBMidiKliK4x4/README.md

 <img border="0" src="https://medias.audiofanzine.com/images/normal/miditech-midiface-4x4-1642123.jpg"  />

 The story of this project starts with a hack of the MIDIPLUS/MIDITECH 4x4 USB to MIDI interface.
-As it is not possible to use 2 Miditech / Midiplus MIDI USB 4X4 on the same computer to get 8x8.
-This is mainly because of identical product/vendor ID and serial, and , according to the Miditech support, that usb midi interface is not updateable at all.
-That was motivating me enough to go deep in the detail, and try, at less to change the PID or VID.
+Needing more midi jacks, I bought a second Miditech interface, but I discovered it was not possible to use 2 Miditech / Midiplus MIDI USB 4X4 on the same computer to get 8x8.
+This is mainly because of identical product/vendor ID and serial, and , according to the Miditech support, as that usb midi interface is not updateable at all, I was stucked....That was motivating me enough to go deep in the detail, and try, at less to change the PID or VID.

 The MCU of the Miditech / Midiplus 4x4 midi interface is a high density STM32F103RC, a common uC ARM STM32F1 chip family used on most musical gears like the Arturia Minilab, the Novation Launchkey and Launchpad for example.
 It is a very powerful chip, especially when you compare it to the Arduino Uno (ATMEGA328P).